Now available for purchase

 “Not many organ CDs have ever provoked such strong anamnesis in me.
 Baskeyfield’s technique is swift and unerring.
-He handles the Opus 7 with breathtaking ease… there is always a strong and clear narrative arc with beautiful phrasing.
-Baskeyfield knows how to tell a story with the organ, and there seems to be no literature he cannot interpret convincingly.
-I consider this a document both of the organ and the room; this is a listener’s album.
+He handles the Opus 7 with breathtaking ease.
+There is always a strong and clear narrative arc with beautiful phrasing… This is a listener’s album.
 May you be transported as suddenly and happily as I was.”

 “Baskeyfield, first-prize winner at numerous international competitions, is entirely unfazed by the technical challenges and plays with both astounding virtuosity and musicality.”